Zywave/booster/src/_areas/blog/posts/2022-09-release-notes-september-2022.md

 <docs-spacer></docs-spacer>

-## ZUI Textarea component page available
+## Documentation for ZUI Textarea now available

 We added the component `<zui-textarea>` to our design system in June.
 Today, the [ZUI Textarea component page](/design-system/components/textareas/) is made available to access API docs and demos.
-The usage guidelines are still in the works, so stay tuned for an update regarding the completion of this documentation!
+The usage guidelines, such as best practices and design specs, are still in the works, so stay tuned for an update regarding the completion of this documentation!

 ![Example of an active ZUI textarea and disabled ZUI textarea](/images/zui-textarea.jpg "Example of an active ZUI textarea and disabled ZUI textarea")